 Whilst there’s no single “best time to buy a car,” there are various dates where you’re more likely to find better discounts and dealers that are more open to negotiations.
 These include the final week at the end of a quarter, the months before and after new registration plates are launched, and when new models are released.

-Bank holidays, the holiday seasons, and Black Friday are also excellent times to find deals on new and used cars.
+Bank holidays, the holiday seasons, and Black Friday are also excellent times to find deals on used cars.
 Dealerships tend to offer discounts when sales are quiet as well, so look to December and January for further price reductions.